Tim-Saeteurn/Designing-a-Robot-App/README.md

 <summary>Tim</summary>
 <br>

-1-Can RT5000 work with other appliances?
+1. Can RT5000 work with other appliances?
 Like a rice cooker.

-2-How does RT5000 handle intense heat when cooking?
+2. How does RT5000 handle intense heat when cooking?

-3-How does RT5000 handle food safety?
+3. How does RT5000 handle food safety?
 How will RT5000 determine when something is fully cooked?
 Will it wash its hands?

 4-Will RT5000 allow for different ingredients when asked?
 Different beans/rice request.